lucaong/cubdb/README.md

 #=> 18
 ```

-Zero cost snapshotting is a useful feature when one needs to perform several
+Snapshots are useful when one needs to perform several reads or selects,
-reads or selects, ensuring isolation from concurrent writes, but without
+ensuring isolation from concurrent writes, but without blocking writers.
+This is
-blocking writers.
-This is useful, for example, when reading multiple keys that
+useful, for example, when reading multiple keys that depend on each other.

-depend on each other.
-Snapshots come at no cost: nothing is actually copied or
+Snapshots come at no cost: nothing is actually copied or written on disk or in
-written on disk or in memory, apart from some small internal bookkeeping.
-After
+memory, apart from some small internal bookkeeping.
+After obtaining a snapshot
-obtaining a snapshot with `with_snapshot`, one can read from it using the
+with `with_snapshot`, one can read from it using the functions in the
-functions in the `CubDB.Snapshot` module:
+`CubDB.Snapshot` module:

 ```elixir
 # the key of y depends on the value of x, so we ensure consistency by getting